GreyWolfDev/Werewolf/README.md

         * Connection String should be this (change the values) `metadata=res://*/WerewolfModel.csdl|res://*/WerewolfModel.ssdl|res://*/WerewolfModel.msl;provider=System.Data.SqlClient;provider connection string="data source=SERVERADDRESS;initial catalog=werewolf;user id=USERNAME;password=PASSWORD;MultipleActiveResultSets=True;App=EntityFramework"`
 			* If you are using Windows Authentication for your MSSQL Server, do take note that the password property will NO Longer be required.
 You're required to replace it(both user id and password) with "Trusted_Connection=True;" instead.
       * .gitignore has marked this file, so it won't be committed. **However, when you create the setting, VS will copy it to the app.config - make sure to remove it if you plan on committing back to your fork**
+   * Create another new string value named BotanReleaseAPI.
+You can leave this blank if you don't want to track your usage using BotanIO.
+   * If you plan on running another instance of the bot as beta, add another two new string values named BotanBetaAPI and BetaAPI.
+Again, you can leave BotanBetaAPI empty if you want.
+Set BetaAPI to the token of your beta bot.
    * In Visual Studio, open the solution.
 Make sure you are set to `RELEASE` build.
-You may want to go into `Werewolf_Control.Handlers.UpdateHandler.cs` and change `internal static int Para = 129046388;` to match your id.
-Also, double check the settings.cs files in both Control and Node.
+You may want to go into `Werewolf_Control.Helpers.UpdateHelper.cs` and add your id to `internal static int[] Devs = { ... }`.
+Also, double check the settings.cs files in both Control/Helpers and Node/Helpers.
    * Build the solution
 4. Server directories
    * Pick any directory for your root directory